didasmbalanya/QUIZ-page-html-css-and-js-only-/README.md

 none on the current version
 ## Technologies Used
 HTML,CSS and JavaScript(jQuery FrameWork).
+##specifications
+It only takes one choice as an answer
+Cannot select more than 1 answer
 ##BDD
 Display question and options
 Take user input as a choice in the possible answers